Atharvkote/TY-Labs/WTL-Practicals/03-JS-Asynchronicity-And-Promises/README.md

 # Final Notes

-* Each project highlights **practical use of APIs, DOM manipulation, and responsive UI design**.
+* Each Webpage highlights **practical use of APIs, DOM manipulation, and responsive UI design**.
-* Projects are lightweight, built with **vanilla HTML, CSS, and JavaScript** (no frameworks required).
+* Webpages are lightweight, built with **vanilla HTML, CSS, and JavaScript** (no frameworks required).
 * Screenshots provided demonstrate **final rendered outputs**.
-* These can be extended into larger projects (task managers, news dashboards, or full weather apps).
+* These can be extended into larger Webpages (task managers, news dashboards, or full weather apps).